 Connect with me.
 Let’s get you moving better and feeling better!

 I’m a yoga teacher, but really I’m a lover of all movement modalities.

-I’ve devoted most of my life to being curious, always asking why and how; and now even more so about the human body.
+I’ve devoted most of my life to being curious, always asking why and how.

 My work matters because the health and wellness of my community matters.